PhilippRamjoue/Survival_Prediction_Leukemia/README.md

-Both results are very good and the AutoML accuracy is even amazing but a deeper insight in the AutoML Explanations visualize the problem:
+Both results are very good and the AutoML accuracy is even amazing but a deeper insight in the AutoML Explanations visualizes the problem:

 <img src="/final_images/automl_global_importance_1.PNG" width=100% height=100% />